ppaltsokas/virtual-me-chatbot-v2/PROJECT_OVERVIEW.md

 ## Deployment

 ### Backend Deployment
 Use `deploy-backend.ps1` script or manual gcloud commands.
-See `DEPLOYMENT.md` for details.
+The script handles building and deploying to Google Cloud Run.

 ### Frontend Deployment
 Automatically deploys from GitHub via Railway.
-See `RAILWAY_DEPLOYMENT_GUIDE.md` for configuration.
+Railway detects the Node.js project and uses Railpack to build and deploy.

 ## Security